praisethemoon/kodo/readme.md

    - Statically typed (strong type checking)
    - Easy FFI (can easily communicate with C)

+# Compiler
+Berserk compiler is work in progress.
+It currently supports only one file as input and perform lexical analysis and partial parsing.
+No type checking, no AST created, no code generated.
+Instead of creating some makefile with wierd syntax and macros, berserk compiler comes with lua embedded and extended to easily create simple cross-platform build scripts.

 # Contributing
 The language is still in its early development stages.
 The compiler is being written in C/C++ and LLVM is being used as backend.
 You can either contribute straight to the source code or request feature or file a bug.
 For more information feel free to contact me.